kumarrah2002/SocialMediaDatabase/README.md

 ## Results

 Once you run the code successfully, refresh your Workbench and you will see data for every table.
-The tables are as follows:
+The tables created are as follows:
 * User Tables
   * user
     * id (primary key), first name, last name, username, phone number, email,